remscodes/ngx-testing-tools/docs/injector.md

 - fixture
   - type: `ComponentFixture<any>`.
-  - description: Root component fixture created with `TestBed`.
+  - description: the root component fixture created with `TestBed`.
 - token
   - type: `ProviderToken<T>`
-  - description: token associated to instance.
+  - description: the token associated to instance.

 #### Example